Bryson City May be a Small Town, but We Celebrate Holidays in a Big Way!

 Turkey Strut 5K Walk/Run in Cherokee.
 10:30 am registration.
 Race starts at noon.
 Race begins and ends at the Kituwah Mound.
 Learn more

-2 - 8 pm — Spirit of Christmas.
-Santa will be at the Red Caboose on Everett Street from 2-6 pm.
-Then he joins friends and neighbors for caroling from Caboose Corner to the square for the lighting of the town Christmas tree.
+6 – 8 pm.
+Spirit of Christmas.
+Join friends and neighbors for caroling at the lighting of the 50-foot-tall town Christmas tree at the corner of Main and Everett.
 Afterwards come inside the Visitor Center for hot cocoa and cookies, letter writing to Santa, and a visit with St. Nick himself!
 In the true Spirit of Christmas bring a canned good to donate to the food pantry or a new unwrapped gift for for the local toy drive!

 More events just a short drive away